DeflatedPickle/Rawky/README.md

 ### Features
 #### Configuration
-Most plugins have their own config files so that the application can be tailored to your workflow, either by editing the files or by using the dialog added via the SettingsGUI plugin
+Most plugins have their own config files so that the application can be tailored to your workflow, either by editing the files or by using the dialog added via the [SettingsGUI](https://github.com/DeflatedPickle/sniffle/tree/master/settingsgui) plugin
 #### Auto-saving
-Thanks to the auto save plugin, files are automatically saved on a timer defined by the user (default: 1 minute) or when the user switches programs (togglable, default: `true`)
+Thanks to the [AutoSave](https://github.com/DeflatedPickle/Rawky/tree/rewrite/autosave) plugin, files are automatically saved on a timer defined by the user (default: 1 minute) or when the user switches programs (togglable, default: `true`)
 #### Auto-loading
-Due to the auto load plugin, if there was a previously open file when the program was closed, it'll get loaded in when it's next open
+Due to the [AutoLoad](https://github.com/DeflatedPickle/Rawky/tree/rewrite/autoload) plugin, if there was a previously open file when the program was closed, it'll get loaded in when it's next open
 #### Painting modes
-The pixel grid plugin allows for the user to select between modes for how the pixel grid is to be interacted with.
+The [PixelGrid](https://github.com/DeflatedPickle/Rawky/tree/rewrite/pixelgrid) plugin allows for the user to select between modes for how the pixel grid is to be interacted with.
 The currently supported modes are;
 - [Mouse](https://github.com/DeflatedPickle/Rawky/tree/rewrite/pixelgrid/mode/mouse)
 - [Keyboard](https://github.com/DeflatedPickle/Rawky/tree/rewrite/pixelgrid/mode/keyboard)
 #### Painting tools